P1G30N17/portfolio-project-5/README.md

 - A block describing the project hypothesis as described in the hypothesis subsection.
 - A block with the project hypothesis verdict.

+### Technical Page

+- A technical page displaying the model performance, and the various steps taken.

 ## Unfixed Bugs
 * None